atlmetal/hello-world/README.md

 `~ sudo nano /etc/redis/redis.conf`

 Find the `supervised` directive within the file.
 This directive allows you to declare an init system to manage Redis as a service, giving you more control over its operation.
 By default, the value of the `supervised` directive is `no`.
-Since this is Ubuntu, which uses the init system of systemd, change the value to `systemd`
+Since this is Ubuntu, which uses the init system of systemd, change the value to `systemd`.
+Then it will be `supervised systemd`

-. . .

- If you run Redis from upstart or systemd, Redis can interact with your supervision tree.
-Options: supervised no      - no supervision interaction supervised upstart - signal upstart by putting Redis into SIGSTOP mode supervised systemd - signal systemd by writing READY=1 to $NOTIFY_SOCKET supervised auto    - detect upstart or systemd method based on
-                        UPSTART_JOB or NOTIFY_SOCKET environment variables
- Note: these supervision methods only signal "process is ready."
-       They do not enable continuous liveness pings back to your supervisor. supervised systemd

-. . .
+Then restart the Redis service to reflect the changes made to the configuration file:

+`~ sudo systemctl restart redis.servicef`

+And if everything it's ok, you'll see in Loaded the value of `enabled` and in Active you'll see `active (running)`

 ### Run the webserver: